Radio-frequency assisted switching in perpendicular magnetic tunnel junctions

 A straightforward strategy to reduce the write voltage in STT-MRAM is to increase the duration of the DC write pulse.
-However, this approach relying on thermally-assisted switching comes at the cost of higher write energy and reduced energy efficiency \cite{balaz2009, baek2019, sun2021}.
-The tradeoff between the write voltage amplitude and energy efficiency motivates the search for alternative write schemes \cite{kwiatkowski2021} that achieve reliable switching without compromising endurance or efficiency.

-An attractive approach is to combine the DC write pulse with an RF current pulse \cite{finocchio2006, finocchio2011, cheng2013} -- a method inspired by studies of microwave-assisted magnetization reversal in magnetic media \cite{thirion2003, woltersdorf2007, zhu2008, nembach2009, okamoto2015, suto2016}.
+However, this approach relying on thermally-assisted switching comes at the cost of higher write energy and reduced energy efficiency \cite{baek2019, sun2021}.
+The tradeoff between the write voltage amplitude and energy efficiency motivates the search for alternative write schemes \cite{kwiatkowski2021} that achieve reliable switching without compromising endurance or efficiency.\\ An attractive approach is to combine the DC write pulse with an RF current pulse \cite{finocchio2006, cheng2013} -- a method inspired by studies of microwave-assisted magnetization reversal in magnetic media \cite{thirion2003, woltersdorf2007}.
 This RF-assisted strategy has previously been studied in in-plane MTJs and in all-metallic spin valves, where an enhanced switching probability was observed when the RF drive frequency was tuned to the ferromagnetic resonance (FMR) of the free layer (FL) \cite{cui2008resonant, florez2008}.
-In thermally unstable, superparamagnetic in-plane MTJs, a strong enhancement of random telegraph switching has been demonstrated at sub-GHz frequencies, where RF excitation drives low-dimensional chaotic dynamics of the FL \cite{montoya2019magnetization}.
+In thermally unstable, superparamagnetic in-plane MTJs, a strong enhancement of random telegraph switching has been demonstrated at sub-GHz frequencies, where RF excitation drives low-dimensional chaotic dynamics of the FL \cite{montoya2019magnetization}.\\

 Despite these promising results, RF-assisted switching \cite{carpentieri2010, taniguchi2016} in p-MTJs forming the basis of modern STT-MRAM technology has only been studied for RF frequencies near FMR \cite{suto2015}.
 In this work, we report experimental and theoretical studies of RF-assisted switching in thermally stable p-MTJs over a broad RF frequency range.
 We show that a small-amplitude RF pulse applied just before the DC write pulse can significantly increase the switching probability.
-This RF+DC writing protocol enables a reduction of the DC pulse duration, thereby improving device endurance.
+This RF+DC writing protocol enables a reduction of the DC pulse duration, thereby improving device endurance.\\ Furthermore, we find that the efficiency of RF assistance increases as the RF frequency is reduced.
+This is a notable technological advantage, since implementing sub-GHz RF drive circuitry in CMOS is simpler and more cost-effective than realizing GHz-frequency sources required for the FMR-frequency operation.
+We present measurements of RF-assisted switching across multiple p-MTJ diameters and compare these experimental results to an analytical model and numerical simulations.